rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 ```

 Hooray!
 We have a different error!
 Yes, different error messages are a cause
 for celebration.
-The new error says "function `connect` is private", so let's
+The new error says "function `connect` is private", so let’s
 edit `src/client.rs` to make `client::connect` public too:

 Filename: src/client.rs